 - Assist with set up and tear down for 100 functions including 30 weddings, 18 corporate year-end parties, and 26 product launches during the last 12 months

-The education section of your Banquet Server resume remains essential regardless of whether you have completed certifications or post-school qualifications.
+The education section of your Banquet Waiter resume remains essential regardless of whether you have completed certifications or post-school qualifications.

 Make sure to list academic credentials by date completed, qualification title, name of the institution, and location.
 Remember to add self-learning, online or short course training programs, workshops or in-service training completed adding extra meat to your resume if needed.